Indian government bows to pressure, agrees to vote on supermarket reform

 Wal-Mart, the world’s biggest retailer, plans to open its first supermarket in India in 12 to 18 months.

-Meira Kumar, speaker of the lower house of parliament, or Lok Sabha, announced the vote.
+Meira Kumar, speaker of the lower house of parliament, or Lok Sabha, announced the vote would take place but did not say when.

-While the government could muster a majority there, the vote in the upper house, or Rajya Sabha, will be harder to win.
-A loose government ally, the Samajwadi Party, has indicated it would vote against the government in the upper house.
+While the government could muster a majority there, a vote in the upper house, or Rajya Sabha, would be harder to win.
+The speaker of that chamber has not made a ruling on a vote.

 The main opposition party, the right-wing Hindu nationalist Bharatiya Janata Party (BJP), and leftist parties have disrupted parliament for nearly a week with demands for a vote on the supermarket reform, which they strongly oppose.
 The government had resisted such a move and called instead for a debate.